ShashaankV/multiscalebrainvar/README.md

-# Project Title

-Multiscale variability in neuronal competition.</br>
+# Multiscale variability in neuronal competition.

 Computer code accompanying manuscript on multiscale variability in neuronal competition.
 Here we model spiking and perceptual varibiality using a canonical cortical circuit model.
 Canonical in that it reproduces many basic (but nontrivial) cognitive traits.
 Cortical circuit in that in that it is based on fundamental neuronal properties such as spike frequency adaptation and reasonable neuron dynamics [may qualify this more].
 ## Getting Started